grafana/plugin-tools/docusaurus/docs/publish-a-plugin/publishing-best-practices.md

 **Key points:**

 - **Run locally or in CI:** You can run the validator locally or integrate it into your CI workflow to automate the validation process.
+Note, the validator runs automatically during the default release workflow.
 - **Validation reports:** The tool generates a report, highlighting any errors or warnings that need to be addressed before submission.

 For more information on using the validator, refer to the [Plugin Validator documentation](https://github.com/grafana/plugin-validator).